Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/symmetry.rst

 Factor
    Support for blending mirrored locations from one side to the other (0.5 is an equal mix of both).
 Center
-   Snap vertices in the center axis to zero.
+   Snap vertices along the center axis to zero.

 .. list-table::